-Continuous outcomes are not straightforward to analyse if there are a large proportion of zeroes, as frequently occurs with outcomes such as volume of blood transfused for conditions where blood transfusion is not always necessary.
+Continuous outcomes are not straightforward to analyse if there are a large proportion of zeroes, as frequently occurs with outcomes such as volume of blood transfused for conditions for which blood transfusion is not always necessary.
 Should we analyse volume per person randomised (PPR) or per person transfused (PPT)?

-If numbers randomised and transfused are both known, we can convert between PPR and PPT using the relationship between sums of squares familiar from ANOVA but several statistical and practical issues arise.
+If numbers randomised and transfused are both known, we can convert between PPR and PPT using the relationship between sums of squares familiar from analysis of variance, but several statistical and practical issues arise.

 Standard methods of analysis for continuous outcomes rely on the Central Limit Theorem.
-When the underlying distribution is extreme due to a large proportion of zeroes in the data, an intention-to-treat analysis (PPR) may require sample sizes of many hundreds or even thousands before the sampling distribution of the mean is closely approximated by the normal distribution.
-A PPT analysis will converge with smaller sample sizes but, if only a small proportion required transfusion, this still requires a large number randomised.
+When the underlying distribution is extreme owing to a large proportion of zeroes in the data, an intention-to-treat analysis (PPR) may require sample sizes of many hundreds or even thousands before the sampling distribution of the mean is closely approximated by the normal distribution.
+A PPT analysis will converge with smaller sample sizes, but if only a small proportion required transfusion, this still requires a large number randomised.

 Some trials report the mean volume transfused without reporting the number receiving a transfusion and so would be excluded from a PPT analysis.